logseq/docs/pages/term.properties.md

 - ## Usage
 	- Property naming rules:
 	  collapsed:: true
-		- collapsed:: true
-		  1. Properties are valid for alphanumeric characters and some special characters.
+		- 1. Properties are valid for alphanumeric characters and some special characters.
 When a property is invalid, it is not saved as a valid property and an error message explains what is a valid property name:
 			- `Property name begins with a non-numeric character and can contain alphanumeric characters and . * + ! - _ ? $ % & = < >.
 If -, + or . are the first character, the second character (if any) must be non-numeric.`
 		- 2. Properties are case insensitive and lower cased.
 For example, property names `platform`, `Platform` or `PLATFORM` are all the same as `platform`.
 		- 3. Properties with a  `_`  character are renamed to  `-` e.g. `done_at` is renamed to `done-at`.
 This rename is done so that users don't have to think about the difference between `_` and `-`.